CSV Import FAQ

 The Import Assistant enables you to import sublist data at the same time that you import other record type data.
 For more information, see Sublist Data Import.

 On the first page of the Import Assistant, you can choose whether to use a single file or multiple files to import data.
 If you choose to use a single CSV file, this one file includes all sublist data as well as other record type data.
-If you choose to use multiple CSV files, the Import Assistant enables you to specify a primary file for record type data and separate files for data from different sublists.
+If you choose to use multiple CSV files, the Import Assistant enables you to specify a primary file for record type data and separate files for each sublist.
 See Select a File for Import.

 Sublist data fields are listed at the bottom of the Import Assistant Field Mapping page, within separate folders for each sublist.
-You can click Add New Add New icon (to the right of the sublist folder name) to add instances of the sublist to be imported.
+You can click the add new button (+) to the right of the sublist folder name to add instances of the sublist to be imported.
 You need to map sublist fields on this page for sublist data to be imported.
 See Step Four Field Mapping.

 Import Assistant updates of sublist data vary according to whether sublists are keyed or non-keyed.
 Keyed sublists have individual sublist lines that can be searched for and updated.